Ogden Nash: Early life

 Throughout his life, Nash loved to rhyme.
 "I think in terms of rhyme, and have since I was six years old", he stated in a 1958 news interview.
 He had a fondness for crafting his own words whenever rhyming words did not exist but admitted that crafting rhymes was not always the easiest task.

 His family lived briefly in Savannah, Georgia, in a carriage house owned by Juliette Gordon Low, the founder of the Girl Scouts of the USA.
 He wrote a poem about Mrs. Low's House.
 After graduating from St. George's School in Newport County, Rhode Island, Nash entered Harvard University in 1920, only to drop out a year later.

-He returned as a teacher to St. George's for one year before he returned to New York.
+He taught at St. George's for one year and then returned to New York.
 There, he took up selling bonds about which Nash reportedly quipped, "Came to New York to make my fortune as a bond salesman and in two years sold one bond—to my godmother.
 However, I saw lots of good movies."
-Nash then took a position as a writer of the streetcar card ads for Barron Collier, a company that had employed another Baltimore resident, F. Scott Fitzgerald.
+Nash then took a position as a writer of the streetcar card ads for Barron Collier, a company that had employed F. Scott Fitzgerald, another resident of Baltimore (Nash's permanent home).
 While working as an editor at Doubleday, he submitted some short rhymes to The New Yorker.
 The editor Harold Ross wrote Nash to ask for more: "They are about the most original stuff we have had lately."
-Nash spent three months in 1931 in working on the editorial staff for The New Yorker.
+Nash spent three months in 1931 working on the editorial staff for The New Yorker.

-In 1931, he married Frances Leonard.
-He published his first collection of poems, Hard Lines, the same year, which earned him national recognition.
+In 1931, Nash published his first collection of poems, Hard Lines, the same year, which earned him national recognition.
 Some of his poems reflected an anti-establishment feeling.
 For example, one verse, titled "Common Sense", asks:

-In 1934, Nash moved to Baltimore, Maryland, where he remained until his death in 1971.
-Nash thought of Baltimore as home.
-After his return from a brief move to New York, he wrote, "I could have loved New York had I not loved Balti-more."